 Approach #3: Building your personal brand by influencing Google’s SERPs

-Utilize a combination of the approaches outlined above to secure your personal brand on Google.
+Combine the approaches above to secure your personal brand on Google.

 Approach #4: Call in the professionals

-At NetReputation, we’re immensely proud to utilize the latest technology and processes to provide world-class online reputation management services that get results.
+At NetReputation, we’re proud to provide world-class, cutting-edge online reputation management services that get results.

-Ask yourself, are you looking to change Google search results for your name, or do you want to grow your business with search engine optimization?
+Are you looking to improve Google search results or grow your business with search engine optimization?

-Do you need to fix existing reputation mistakes, defend yourself or your company against defamation, or ensure future protection from online slander?
+Need to fix existing reputation mistakes, defend yourself against defamation or protect your brand from online slander?